AliE02/Opti-Project/Readme.md

 - Find measure of time (flops) depending on hypothesis
 - We can choose to train on any data.
 We have to clearly state our thinking and be transparent with results
 - We can state new formulas (for example using momentum) without proving them.
 Writing the formula is enough

+## Second meeting:
+We came up with 3 hypothesis :
+- Can Forward gd match Backpropagation accross different domains?
+- Assessment of the performance of Forward gd across usual ML architectures
+- Forward vs Backward : What is the difference in performance accross different domains, datasets and architectures?

+We need to run fwgd on different datasets and tasks :
+- Andrea : Nlp
+- Ali : Audio and speech
+- Yassine : Computer vision

+We should use a profiler to count flops (or any other technique we can find to account for time in the best possible way).

+We should try to use the base paper code architecture (hydra, SGD with exponential lr decay).